Jeff Suffering

 Jeff Suffering (born Jeff Bettger), is the former lead singer of Ninety Pound Wuss, Raft of Dead Monkeys, and Suffering and the Hideous Thieves.
-Suffering also played bass in Team Strike Force a worship band that was part of Mars Hill Church in Seattle, Washington where he served as a Pastor for Biblical Living | Arts Ministry until 2013.
-He is currently working on a project called "DRYBNZ" with Joe Mendonca.
+He also played bass in Team Strike Force, a worship band that was part of Mars Hill Church in Seattle, Washington, US, where he served as a pastor for Biblical Living Arts Ministry until 2013.
+He later worked on a project called "DRYBNZ" with Joe Mendonca.